 Why do we want to automate?
 Well, automation is the path to money.
 Automation leads to time-saving; time-saving leads to agility; agility leads to money.
 Save time, you must!
 Every trivial task that can be accomplished by automation frees up time for more important things.
 Let's be honest, we all have a huge backlog of things we've been meaning to do, but don't have time to get to.

 However, building automation takes time too.
 There can be many nuances to even simple tasks, and codifying those nuances and handling exceptions can be a significant effort, and large scale automation is exponentially more complex.
-Because of that, we start small, and try to automate small steps within the larger task because that’s a manageable project.
-Soon enough, there will be a collection of small, automated tasks built up, each of which requires its own inputs and generates its own outputs, and–usually–none of which can talk to each other because each element was written independently.
-Even so, this is not a bad approach, because if the tasks chosen for automation occur frequently, the time saved by the automation can outweigh the time spent developing it.
+Because of that, we start small, and try to automate small steps within the larger task because that's a manageable project.
+Soon enough, there will be a collection of small, automated tasks built up, each of which requires its own inputs and generates its own outputs, and--usually--none of which can talk to each other because each element was written independently.
+Even so, this is not a bad approach

 This kind of automation still needs hand-holding and guidance from a human, so while the humans are now more productive, they haven't replaced themselves yet.